 Fitbit describes Luxe as something that comes with “balanced health in an elegant design”.
 But it’s not really fair to say the company is repackaging existing technology into something that looks more fancy.
 Luxe does come with some advanced health functionality that cannot be found on other fitness bands in its range.

 Essential reading: Best fitness trackers and health gadgets

 This means Luxe does not fit into the budget activity tracker category.
-The regular iteration costs the same as Fitbit Charge 4 – so around $150.
+The regular iteration costs the same as Fitbit Charge 4 – so around $150 (check price on Amazon).
 The main difference between them is the better display on Luxe and inclusion of built-in GPS on Charge 4.

 Luxe can be pre-ordered now on Fitbit’s website in a choice between Lunar White / Soft Gold Stainless Steel, Lunar White / Soft Gold Stainless Steel, Orchid / Platinum Stainless Steel, Special Edition gorjana Soft Gold Stainless Steel Parker Link Bracelet.
 Delivery is expected in mid-June.
 The purchase includes a free 6-month trial of Fitbit Premium for new users.